BigDataProcSystems/Docker/docs/hadoop_docker_part_6.md

 vofpyddl1ncs        hadoop_worker.dfsyvavxzazo83acguqzhbhuk   192.168.5.5:5000/hadoop-worker-image:latest   vhost-1             Running             Running about a minute ago
 ```

-Show all container on the manager node:
+Show all containers on the manager node:

 `docker ps`